bji/vote-account-manager/README.md

 all further vote account operations will be performed using the administrator keypair.

-2. "Pragmatic" management, without a separate operational authorty.
+2. **"Pragmatic" management**, without a separate operational authority.
 In this case, the operator has recognized that the functions of the operational authority - setting the vote authority and validator identity - are so rare that it would be acceptable to keep them under control of the administrator.
 But a separate rewards authority is still used because those operations are expected to be performed regularly.
 The commands for